sjanwalkar/House-price-prediction/README.md

-- ## Web Scraping Data from Magicbricks.com
+- Client Folder has UI Application
+- Server folder has the Flask server file
- -
+- model